Generative Logic: A New Computer Architecture for Deterministic Reasoning and Knowledge Generation: Abstract

 \section{Abstract}

-We present Generative Logic (GL), a deterministic architecture that starts from user-supplied axiomatic definitions (and, optionally, a list of simple facts for counterexample (CE) construction), written in a minimalist Mathematical Programming Language (MPL), and systematically explores their deductive neighborhood.
-Definitions are compiled into a distributed grid of simple Logic Blocks (LBs) that exchange messages; whenever the premises of an inference rule unify, a new fact is emitted with full provenance to its sources, yielding replayable, auditable proof graphs.
-A prototype software implementation instantiates the workflow on first-order Peano arithmetic.
-Starting only from the Peano axioms, GL enumerates conjectures, applies normalization, type, and CE filter, and automatically reconstructs machine-checkable proofs of foundational arithmetic laws, including associativity and commutativity of addition, associativity and commutativity of multiplication, and distributivity.
-On commodity hardware, the prover phase requires approximately 7 seconds; a complete run finishes in about 5 minutes.
-Generated proofs export to navigable HTML so that every inference step can be inspected independently.
-We outline a hardware-software co-design path toward massively parallel realizations and describe prospective integration with probabilistic models (e.g., large language models) for auto-formalization and conjecture seeding.
-The Python, C++, and MPL code to reproduce the Peano experiments, along with the full proof graphs in HTML as well as machine-readable text format, are available in the project's GitHub repository at \href{https://github.com/Generative-Logic/GL/tree/56c9233e1ff15940ccd1a58402ae123de5920492}{\texttt{github.com/Generative-Logic/GL commit 56c9233}} and are permanently archived at \href{https://zenodo.org/records/17206386}{\texttt{doi:10.5281/zenodo.17206386}}.
+We present Generative Logic (GL), a deterministic architecture that starts from user-supplied axiomatic definitions written in a minimalist Mathematical Programming Language (MPL) and systematically explores a configurable region of their deductive neighborhood.
+Definitions are compiled into a distributed grid of Logic Blocks (LBs) that communicate via a unified hash-based inference engine; whenever the premises of a rule unify, a new fact is emitted with full provenance, yielding replayable, auditable proof graphs.
+The pipeline includes an Incubator that auto-generates ground-level fact tables, a Compressor that eliminates post-proof redundancy, and an independent external Verifier (34,320 checks, zero failures).
+Experimental validation on Elementary Number Theory develops Peano arithmetic from axioms and autonomously derives Gauss's summation formula.
+On commodity hardware, the core proving pipeline completes in under one minute; the full run including Incubator fact generation finishes in approximately ten minutes.
+The Incubator output further reveals that GL can perform concrete numerical calculations --- each result a proved theorem with full provenance --- opening a path toward a full-provenance Computer Algebra System (CAS).
+Generated proofs export as navigable HTML for independent inspection.
+Code, proof graphs, and reproduction instructions are available at \href{https://github.com/Generative-Logic/GL/tree/6e5b9a4482f189c78463a6be173afc295cc1eb6c}{\texttt{github.com/Generative-Logic/GL commit 6e5b9a4}} and archived at \href{https://zenodo.org/records/17206386}{\texttt{doi:10.5281/zenodo.17206386}}.